 The Hubble image shown here was taken shortly before Saturn’s opposition on June 27, when the Sun, Earth, and Saturn were aligned so that the Sun fully illuminated Saturn as seen from Earth.
 Saturn’s closest approach to Earth occurs around the same time as opposition, which makes it appear brighter and larger and allows the planet to be imaged in greater detail.

-In this image, the planet’s rings are seen near their maximum tilt towards Earth.
+In this image, the planet’s rings are seen near their maximum tilt toward Earth.
 Towards the end of Cassini’s mission, the spacecraft made multiple dives through the gap between Saturn and its rings, gathering spectacular data in this previously unchartered territory.

 The image also shows a hexagonal atmospheric feature around the north pole, with the remnants of a storm, seen as a string of bright clouds.
 The hexagon-shaped cloud phenomenon is a stable and persistent feature first seen by the Voyager 1 space probe when it flew past Saturn 1981.
 In a study published just last week, scientists using Cassini data collected between 2013 and 2017, as the planet approached northern summer, identified a hexagonal vortex above the cloud structure, showing there is still much to learn about the dynamics of Saturn’s atmosphere.